‘It is not the strongest of the species that survive, nor the most intelligent;

 A combination of higher commodity prices and prudent budgeting has enabled companies to pay down debt, return money to shareholders and even green light project developments, re-establishing trust between boards and shareholders.

-But that belies more subtle transformations that have also taken place: the best economic managers are evolving to an increasingly responsible and sustainable world that values quality and efficiency.
+But that belies more subtle transformations that have also taken place: the best economic managers are evolving to an increasingly responsible and sustainable world that values decisions favoring quality and efficiency.

 CEOs and Chairs with experience in Manufacturing are accustomed to supply chains that are dimensionally complex.
 Their influence is growing so that we hear mining executives preach with ever increasing zeal that they no longer sell commodities, but products.